games647/FastLogin/README.md

 #### Bukkit/Spigot/Paper

-1. Download and install ProtocolLib
+1. Download and install ProtocolLib/ProtocolSupport
-2. Download and install FastLogin
+2. Download and install FastLogin (or FastLoginBukkit for newer versions)
 3. Set your server in offline mode by setting the value onlinemode in your server.properties to false

 #### BungeeCord/Waterfall